Diachronic Data Analysis Supports and Refines Conceptual Metaphor Theory: Materials and Methods

 The Forman Ricci curvature of a directed multigraph measures the prominence of flow structures in a network.
 For each connected pair of vertices $(v_i,v_j)$ it takes all uni-directed edges e.g. $e=(v_i,v_j)$ and counts the number of in going edges to its source $I_{v_i}$ and out going edges of its target $O_{v_j} $ thus quantifying to which degree this edges contributes to a flow structure.
 Following \cite{leal2021forman}, we define:

-\begin{Def}[Forman Ricci Curvature of a Directed Multigraph] Let $e$ be the non-empty set of edges from vertex $v_i$ to vertex $v_j$.
+\begin{Def}[Forman Ricci Curvature] Let $e$ be the non-empty set of edges from vertex $v_i$ to vertex $v_j$.
 Let further $\text{in}(v_i)$ be the set of in-going edges to $v_i$ and similarly $\text{out}(v_j)$ the set of out-going edges from $v_j$.
 Then the Forman Ricci Curvature of $e$ is defined as

 \end{Def}

 A more negative Forman Curvature indicates strong flow structure, while values around zero show the absence of flow.